-Goals Action Steps Outcome/Indicators Strengthen Student and Staff Voice in Decision-Making Invite interest-holders not already represented to participate on existing teams and advisory groups Explicitly seek out participation from historically marginalized groups Engage Council in exploration activities to guide school implementation Revisit and revise site democratic decision-making process Engage all staff in decision-making, including teacher, student, and family voice Outcome: Increased student, family and staff participation and voice in shared decision-making process Indicators: Increase favorable responses on CA School Staff Survey (CSSS) item A6.4 "Promotes participation in school decision-making" from 53%% to 58%.
-Increase favorable responses on CA Healthy Kids Survey (CHKS) Elementary item A6.6 "Meaningful participation at school" from 56%% to 61%.
-Increase favorable responses on OMSD Annual Community Survey question "Your school seeks family input" from 86%% to 88%.
-Enhance Communication and Transparency Utilize multiple communication planforms using newsletters, social media, Parent Square Establish a central information hub accessible to all interest holders Outcome: Increased number of interest holders informed on school activities, providing voice in decision-making, and decision outcome results.
-Indicators: Increase number of family and community members present at monthly Coffee with the Principal from 15 to 25 Increase number of families signed up on Smore's communication platform from 500 to 525 Increase favorable responses on OMSD Annual Community Survey question "how well has the school communicated resources available..." from 80%% to 85%.
+Goals Action Steps Outcome/Indicators Strengthen Site Decision-Making Teams Invite interest-holders not already represented to participate on existing teams and advisory groups Explicitly seek out participation from historically marginalized groups Engage Council in exploration activities to guide school implementation Revisit and revise site democratic decision-making process Engage all staff in decision-making, including teacher, student, and family voice Outcome: Increased student, family and staff participation and voice in shared decision-making process Indicators: Increase favorable responses on CA School Staff Survey (CSSS) item A6.4 "Promotes participation in school decision-making" from 81% to 86% Increase favorable responses on CA Healthy Kids Survey (CHKS) Secondary item A6.7 "Meaningful participation at school" from 29% to 35%.
+Increase favorable responses on CA Healthy Kids Survey (CHKS) Elementary item A6.6 "Meaningful participation at school" from 49% to 55%.
+Increase favorable responses on OMSD Annual Community Survey question "Your school seeks family input" from 80%% to 85%.
+Enhance Communication and Transparency Outcome: Increased number of interest holders informed on school activities, providing voice in decision-making, and decision outcome results.
+Indicators: Increase total number of family and community members present at monthly Coffee with the Principal from 59 to 65.
+Increase number of parents signed up on Parent Square communication platform from 684 to 700.
+Increase favorable responses on OMSD Annual Community Survey question "how well has the school communicated resources available" from 70% to 75%.